KoruptTinker/file-bot-discord/readme.md

 3) Get your drive API credentials from Google Cloud Platform.
 Refer to this [URL](https://developers.google.com/drive/api/v3/enable-drive-api) for help.

+4) Place the 'credentials.json' in "secrets" folder.
+Create one if it doesn't exist in the project directory itself.

-4) Run the following command to properly get the ".env" file ready for use and follow on screen steps.
+5) Run the following command to properly get the ".env" file ready for use and follow on screen steps.

 ```bash
 npm run configuration
 ```

-5) Once done start up the bot using the following command
+6) Once done start up the bot using the following command

 ```bash
 npm run start